beckyjackson/roc/README.txt

 Pattern (ODP) that makes it easier to understand and reuse GoodRelations, to show how ontologies can be integrated with GoodRelations, and to illustrate several concrete retail solutions enabled by the use of ontologies.
-The climbing gear ontology "ROC" was created as a learning experience in knowledge engineering and ontoogy development.
+The climbing gear ontology "ROC" was created as a learning experience in knowledge engineering and ontology development.

 Direct feedback to becky.tauber@ninepts.com